-There has certainly been a lot of talk about the growth in giving to donor-advised funds, such as this article from the Investors Business Daily.
+There has certainly been a lot of talk about the increase in giving to donor-advised funds, such as this article from the Investors Business Daily.
 We can’t help but wonder what affect this might have for our communities in the future.
 At first glance, one would think that growth in giving is good news.

 Is this growth in giving driven by new and first time major donors?
 If so, then the lure of tax-wise giving to donor-advised funds is a real benefit for the third sector.
 But we also wonder what affect this trend may have on the organizations and communities that have historically been supported by these donors.
 Will these individual donors continue to serve on charity boards, and will they continue their active volunteerism?
 Or, will they begin to separate and distance themselves?
 Certainly this trend in giving is worth our vigilance.